 Remember that the first term(s) you type in are ranked as most important, so word order makes a difference when searching.
 Also, Google™ looks for your terms as phrases first.
 Switch the word order to get different results.

 3. Use Google™'s Advanced Search page

-After you perform an initial basic Google™ search, the link to "Advanced Search" will appear at the bottom of the search results page.
-This dialog box allows you to do more effective searches.
+After you perform an initial basic Google™ search, find the link to "Advanced Search" by selecting the cog icon on the right side of the search results page.
+The Advanced Search dialog box allows you to do more effective searches.
 You can search for a phrase and add a set of synonyms for concepts that you want to have in your results.
 You can also exclude certain terms you would not like returned in your search.